 With freestyle, ensure you do not take your head out of the water and lift it up to breathe.
 Instead, the ear and cheek on the side you are not breathing must remain in water.9

-The inhale-exhale swimming drill can help you with your breathing, aligning it with the natural roll of the stroke.10 Here’s what you need to do:
+The inhale-exhale swimming drill can help you with your breathing, aligning it

 - Stand in water that comes up to your waist or a little higher.